mariloutb/Bulk-Operations/docs2/pages/documentations/options-temporary-table.md

 ```

 ## TemporaryTableMinRecord
-Allow you to set the minimum number of records before a temporary table strategy is used.
+Allows you to set the minimum number of records before a temporary table strategy is used.

 - Default Value: 10
 ### Example